-The par value of the Ordinary Shares was reduced from $25 \notin c$ to $2.5 \notin c$ consequential upon the passing of resolutions at the Company's extraordinary general meeting held on 22 November 2021 which: (i) subdivided each Ordinary Share of $25 \notin c$ into an Ordinary Share of $2.5 \notin c$ and an Ordinary Share of $2.5 \notin c$ , (b) converted each Ordinary Share of $22.5 \notin c$ into a Redeemable Ordinary Share of $22.5 \notin c$ , and (c) redeemed each Redeemable Ordinary Share of $2.5 \notin c$ at a redemption price of $\pounds$ 1.66.
+The par value of the Ordinary Shares was reduced from 25€c to 2.5€c consequential upon the passing of resolutions at the Company's extraordinary general meeting held on 22 November 2021 which: (i) subdivided each Ordinary Share of 25€c into an Ordinary Share of 2.5€c and an Ordinary Share of 2.5€c, (b) converted each Ordinary Share of 22.5€c into a Redeemable Ordinary Share of 22.5€c, and (c) redeemed each Redeemable Ordinary Share of 22.5€c at a redemption price of £1.66.

-The reduction in capital is pursuant to the confirmation on 14 December 2021 by the Irish High Court of the reduction of:
+The reduction in capital was pursuant to the confirmation on 14 December 2021 by the Irish High Court of the reduction of:

-- share premium of $\frac{1}{5}$ , 321, 155 (being the entire amount of the share premium account);

-- other un-distributable reserves of €33,350.23 (being the entire amount of the capital conversion reserve fund);

-- other un-denominated capital of €6,765,835.05 (created on the redemption of the Redeemable Ordinary Shares of 22.5€c being the entire amount of other un-denominated capital), and the crediting of those amounts to retained earnings and the crediting of those amounts to retained other distributable reserves to enable the capital redemption.
+- share premium of £7,321,155 (being the entire amount of the share premium account); - other undistributable reserves of €33,350.23 (being the entire amount of the capital conversion reserve fund); - other undenominated capital of €6,765,835.05 (created on the redemption of the Redeemable Ordinary Shares of 22.5€c being the entire amount of other undenominated capital), and the crediting of those amounts to retained earnings and the crediting of those amounts to retained other distributable reserves to enable the capital redemption.